 If you’re enrolled in Original Medicare, or Part A and Part B, you can opt to enroll in Medicare Advantage and Part D plans.
 These are plans offered by private insurers that contract with Medicare.
 Medicare Advantage, also called Part C, offers plans that replace A and B and often include prescription drug coverage and other healthcare benefits, while Part D plans only cover prescription drugs.

 If you’re enrolled in a Part C or Part D plan, you can contact your provider directly to find out how much Lyrica will cost you.
-You can also use Medicare’s plan finder tool to compare different plan costs and coverage.
+You can also use a Medicare plan finder tool to compare different plan costs and coverage.

 Is Gabapentin Covered by Medicare?

 Gabapentin is the generic form of the name-brand drug Neurontin.
 It’s used to treat peripheral neuropathy and other related nerve conditions.
 Since it’s available at retail pharmacies, and it’s considered a necessary drug for the treatment of serious health conditions, it’s usually covered under Medicare Part D.

 Coverage for gabapentin may vary according to the treatment.
 For example, if someone is staying in a nursing facility or admitted to a hospital temporarily, and the drug is provided as part of a treatment plan, it’s usually covered by Medicare Part A. Medicare Part B benefits would cover outpatient treatment of the drug, though it’s unlikely you would receive gabapentin in this particular instance.

 What Prescriptions Does Medicare Cover?

 The prescriptions covered by Medicare depend on the exact treatment and the plan.
 Medicare Part A, for example, typically only covers drugs administered as treatment while in a hospital or nursing facility.